 By Coloradans for Immigrants Rights, a project of AFSC

 Holidays are supposed to be a time for families to come together, share food, and reconnect.
-But after a political year like this one—added to the stresses of travel and everyday life—you may find your patience wearing thin with people you love during dinner table conversation.
+But after a political years like these recent ones—added to the stresses of travel and everyday life—you may find your patience wearing thin with people you love during dinner table conversation.
 Especially with people like your conservative Uncle David, who wants to talk about his opinions on immigration before you even get to the cranberry sauce.

-Take a deep breath, and remember you want to preserve a deeper connection with your family, one that will last for years and years.
+Take a deep breath.
+Remember you want to preserve a deeper connection with your family, one that will last for years and years.
 Recognize their humanity and, truthfully, what makes you a human being, too.

 Here are some tips for talking about immigration—without walking out before dessert.